okfde/bundesrat-scraper/Glossary.md

     * depends on `pdftohtml -xml` output
   * TOP Chunk := Its Subpart Chunk, because Number and Subpart Chunk can differ if they are not present in the same column
       * Determine which Subpart Chunk is the TOP Chunk can be hard if number and subpart not in same chunk
+  * If TOP has only number and number is split into n Chunks, then TOP Chunk := highest chunk with (first) part of the number
+    * Still Subpart Chunk if Subpart present

 * Selection String Format
   * Selection(left, right, width, height) w.r.t. `pdftohtml -xml`